vvvv/VL.Devices.Axis/README.md

 [VAPIX®](https://developer.axis.com/vapix/), the API's for cameras by Axis are vast.
 This NuGet only wraps a fraction of those for convenient use.
 If you need support for a specific API, it can most likely be added without too much effort.

-Currently only supports choosing a streams resolution.
+Currently only supports choosing a streams resolution, fps and toggle the IRCut filter.

 For use with vvvv, the visual live-programming environment for .NET: http://vvvv.org